A burst pipe is a sight that most homeowners don’t wish to see due to the extensive repairs, leaks and general inconvenience that follows.

 Depending on the severity of the problem, repairs can set you back by a couple of hundred dollars at the very least.
 The time taken to fix the problem and repair property damage would inflate this amount even more.
 Burst pipes are an expensive problem to solve.

-When you contact a plumber for repairs, they will inform you about the expenses involved beforehand.
+When you contact a plumber for repairs, they will inform you beforehand about the expenses.
 That way, you won’t have to worry about further last-minute additions to their fee once the job is done.

 Burst Pipe–Detected!